-1. Come to a tour on Wednesday or Friday any week.
-Tours in Spanish are on Wednesdays at 1:00 pm.
-Tours in English are on Fridays at 1:00 pm.
+1. Come for a tour.
+Tours in English and Spanish are on Wednesdays at 1:00 pm.
 To RSVP for the tour, or if for any reason you can’t make the tour, please contact the main office or email us at email@example.com.

 2. Complete the Interest Form (click the button below).
 Fill out the preliminary information form with all information and you’ll be contacted by our admissions coordinator who will get back to you with more information and help you determine if you can begin the Application process.